-Whatever you do to decrease your cost per lead will help you.
-Your cost per lead is associated with a PPC campaign, but there are also strategies like SEO and content marketing that will help you make gains in this area.
+Whatever you do to decrease this cost will help.
+While the cost per lead is associated with a PPC campaign, there are also tactics, like investing in quality SEO services and/or content marketing services, that will help you make gains in this area.

-Simply writing an informative blog post or creating a live video event may do wonders in this area.
+Simply writing an informative blog post (like how much does Google Advertising cost) or creating a live video event may do wonders in this area.
 It is generally considered that you should calculate your cost per lead before calculating your ROI since it is directly related to your overall return on investment.

-Google Analytics and other tools such as Kissmetrics and Salesforce may also help you to take a deep dive into the psychological and demographical information about your potential customers.
+Google Analytics, Kissmetrics, and Salesforce may also help you to take a deep dive into the psychological and demographical information about your potential customers.

-Engagement is the level of activity that customers do to interact with your brand.
-You need to study the abandonment rate which is behavior that indicates people are leaving your site before making a purchase.
-Some may even put items in their shopping cart then leave the site before making a purchase.
+Engagement is the level of activity that existing customers do to interact with your brand.
+You need to study the abandonment rate, which is behavior that indicates people are leaving your site before making a purchase.
+Some may even put items in their shopping cart and then leave the site before making a purchase.

 Why are they leaving?

-There are several types of Abandonment that you should be concerned about and analyze.
+There are several types of customer abandonment that you should be concerned about and analyze:

 Click Through Rate

-Your click-through rate (CTR) is related to paid advertising that you can purchase through Google, Facebook or other platforms.
-Whenever a customer clicks on your links, from one location, it records these clicks as your click-through rate.
-Even if no purchase is made, it’s still recording the data, and this is important data to know when studying your marketing metrics.
+Whenever a customer clicks on your links from one specific location, Google Analytics records these clicks and compiles your click-through rate.
+Even if no purchase is made, it’s still recording the data.
+So, this is important data to understand when studying your digital marketing metrics.